Take Control of Your Fuel Efficiency with Coltraco’s Permaflow®

 This very small time difference (T_up – T_down) is measured by the flowmeter and is directly proportional to the flow velocity (V) of the fluid.

-Volumetric Flow Rate: Knowing the pipe internal cross-sectional area the ultrasonic flow meter can calculate volume flow rate in many common engineering units such as litres per hour (l/h), gallons per minute (gpm) etc. This gives a similar measurement unit to that given by a vortex flow meter, variable area flow meter, differential pressure flow meters or other inline flow meter.
+Volumetric Flow Rate: Knowing the pipe’s internal cross-sectional area the ultrasonic flow meter can calculate the volume flow rate in many common engineering units such as litres per hour (l/h), gallons per minute (gpm) etc. This gives a similar measurement unit to that given by a vortex flow meter, variable area flow meter, differential pressure flow meter or another inline flow meter.

-Mass Flow Rate: Incorporating the density of the fluid allows the ultrasonic meters to calculate mass flow rate.
-This gives a similar measurement unit to that given by mass flow meters or coriolis meter.
+Mass Flow Rate: Incorporating the density of the fluid allows the ultrasonic meters to calculate the mass flow rate.
+This gives a similar measurement unit to that given by mass flow meters or Coriolis meter.

-Totalised Flow: Both the Portasonic® 2.FL0 and Permaflow® come with a flow totalizer function.
-The flow totalizer totalises (add up) the volume of fluid that has flowed through the pipe.
+Totalised Flow: Both the Portasonic® PLUS and Permaflow® come with a flow totalizer function.
+The flow totalizer totalises (adds up) the volume of fluid that has flowed through the pipe.
 The totalizer function allows these rates (Volumetric Flow Rate, Mass Flow Rate, Heat or Energy Flow Rate) to be totalled and positive, negative and net values can be displayed.

 Performing calibration of flow meters is the only way to ensure the flow measurement performed by your ultrasonic flowmeter is accurate.
 Calibrated flow meters operate to give you the confidence that your ultrasonic flight flow meters will produce a reliable measurement.

-Coltraco Ultrasonics has developed the Portasonic® Calculator which is the first instrument capable of determining the internal pressure within pipes, using non-invasive, external flow measurement technology.
+Coltraco Ultrasonics has developed the Portasonic® Calculator, the first instrument capable of determining the internal pressure within pipes, using non-invasive, external flow measurement technology.

 The Portasonic® Calculator is designed as a supporting instrument and uses an empirical equation derived from the laws of fluid dynamics to calculate the liquid pressure to within 5% accuracy.

-Our knowledge of the properties of 19+ different fluids and 23 different common pipe materials has enabled us to acquire a detailed understanding of the pressure required to drive different fluids at a variety of flow speeds.
+Our knowledge of the properties of 19+ different fluids and 23 different common pipe materials has enabled us to understand the pressure required to drive different fluids at various flow speeds.

 Water meters are used all throughout domestic and commercial environments to track water usage.
-Transit time ultrasonic flow meters are highly capable of performing accurate and reliable water measurement in pipes.
+Transit time ultrasonic flow meters can perform accurate and reliable water measurements in pipes.
 While water meter users typically go for low-cost instruments, ultrasonic flow meters are the most appropriate solution for situations where the pipe cannot be drilled into or if the flow of water cannot be interrupted while the water meter is being fitted.
-The non-invasive principle of a transit time ultrasonic flow clamp on meter is highly beneficial for such situations whereby an inline flow meter cannot be used.
+The non-invasive principle of a transit time ultrasonic flow clamp on a meter is highly beneficial for such situations whereby an inline flow meter cannot be used.
 Water is one of the easiest liquids to measure due to its physical and chemical properties and you should have no problems with using ultrasonic flowmeters as water meters.

-The ultrasonic technology used in flow meter for gas or flow meter for air is not applicable to our range of ultrasonic flowmeters.
-Our ultrasonic flow meters are designed for flow measurement of fluids.
+The ultrasonic technology used in flow meters for gas or flow meters for air is not applicable to our range of ultrasonic flowmeters.
+Our ultrasonic flow meters are designed for the flow measurement of fluids.

-Transit time flow meters uses two clamp on ultrasonic sensors spaced at a pre-determined distance, one as an ultrasonic transmitter and another as an ultrasonic receiver.
-Ultrasonic signal travels between the ultrasonic sensors through the pipe wall and the fluid within the pipe.
+Transit time flow meters use two clamp-on ultrasonic sensors spaced at a pre-determined distance, one as an ultrasonic transmitter and another as an ultrasonic receiver.
+The ultrasonic signal travels between the ultrasonic sensors through the pipe wall and the fluid within the pipe.
 If the fluid is flowing, it takes slightly longer for the ultrasound to travel against the flow than with the flow.
 The time difference between upstream and downstream is measured and is directly proportional to the fluid velocity.

 An example of an inline flow meter for measuring mass flow is a Coriolis meter.
-The Coriolis flow meter is an invasive flow meter that require breaking into the pipe during installation.
+The Coriolis flow meter is an invasive flow meter that requires breaking into the pipe during installation.
 The mass flow measurement from a Coriolis meter is very reliable, however, the ultrasonic flow meter is capable of matching the mass flow measurement accuracy of the Coriolis meter under certain conditions.
-If you are looking for a non-invasive solution to measure mass flow, the Portasonic® 2.FL0 can assist with its clamp on ultrasonic transmitters that is capable of measuring mass flow.
+If you are looking for a non-invasive solution to measure mass flow, the Portasonic® PLUS can assist with its clamp-on ultrasonic transmitters that is capable of measuring mass flow.

 A rotameter is a form of a variable area flow meter.
 It is a form of inline flow meter and is commonly used in different applications to ultrasonic flow meters.